peartherapeutics/threehardproblems/README.md

 This is a demo app so we can test code coverage measurement.
+Note that it is PUBLIC so do not put anything proprietary or confidential here - it is for testing tools.

 # Create React App boilerplate